-There is a French that describes spontaneous and unplanned journeys.
+There is a French word that describes spontaneous and unplanned journeys.

-As I write it is 00.36 on a Monday night, all my roomies are asleep, in the background, I listen to a song from Xavier Rudd.
-Tomorrow I am heading of to another adventure, and I only had a few trips in my life who were as unprepared as this one today.
+As I write, it is 00.36 on a Monday night, all my roomies are asleep, and in the background, I listen to a song from Xavier Rudd.
+Tomorrow I am heading off to another adventure, and I only have had a few trips in my life that were as unprepared as this one is today.

-At the moment my university is eating up all my money and the only thing that stops me from regarding myself as broke is that I stopped checking my bank account. x)
+At the moment, my university is eating up all of my money, and the only thing that stops me from regarding myself as broke is that I stopped checking my bank account. x)

 However, I thought that this might be a perfect opportunity for another experiment.

-Is it possible to travel so cheap that you actually save a bit of money?
+Is it possible to travel so cheaply that you actually save a bit of money?

-So on the next 4 days I plan to do a badass road trip, and actually save some money while doing so!
-Renting a canoe costs 5 euros a day, we sleep in a tent in the woods, so that’s no money, and we have to pay for gas for the car.
-All in all for 4 days It will be roughly around 20 for canoe and 25 for the car so 45 total.
-For food I am going all minimalist on you guys in the next 4 days; Kidney beans, sardines, and rice is on the menu.
-Jab this is going to suck a bit, but hey do you want to eat a pizza or do you want to travel.
+So, over the next 4 days, I plan to make a badass road trip, and actually save some money while doing so!
+Renting a canoe costs 5 euros a day, we sleep in a tent in the woods, so that is no money, and we have to pay for gas for the car.
+All in all, for 4 days, it will be roughly around 20 for canoe and 25 for the car so 45 total.
+For food, I am going all minimalist on you guys over the next 4 days; kidney beans, sardines, and rice is on the menu.
+Jab this is going to suck a bit, but hey, do you want to eat a pizza or do you want to travel.

 The point I am trying to make guys is that working more is not always the answer, spending less can be just as efficient.

-So my plea for you today is: reevaluate your excuses.
+So my plea for you today is: revaluate your excuses.

 What is it really that is stopping you from getting or doing the things you want.
-People think they don’t work out because they have no time, but they watch 2 hours of Netflix in the evening, others think they can’t afford travel because they don’t have enough money, while in reality, it is that they are bad at finding where they can spend less money on bullshit they don’t really need.
+People think they do not work out because they have no time, but they watch 2 hours of Netflix in the evening; others think they cannot afford travel because they do not have enough money, while in reality, it is that they are bad at finding where they can spend less money on bullshit they do not really need.

-Traveling does not start when you book a flight, it starts with a conscious decision in your everyday life.
+Travelling does not start when you book a flight, it starts with a conscious decision in your everyday life.
 Evaluate your financial habits, where can you save some money?
-Do you have some stuff that you don’t need anymore?
-Fcking Sell it.
-You got an extra room that you don’t use?
-Air bnb it.
+Do you have some stuff that you do not need anymore?
+Fcking sell it.
+You got an extra room that you do not use?
+Air BnB it.
 Do you spend too much money on restaurants?
 Go vegan for a month and only eat healthy greens.
-U love going out with your friends?
-Make a party at your house so you don’t have to play club entry.
+You love going out with your friends?
+Have a party at your house, so you do not have to play club entry.
 I think you catch my drift guys.

-Being a vagabond is not only about traveling, it is about mindset and habits.
-The psychology of a traveler is different than from somebody who does not know what he wants in life.
-And from personal experience I never regretted a shitty job that I had that enabled me to fly around the world, and I never thought back on a unspectacular meal that I had and regretted it.
-We are in the business of collecting moments, not things guys.
+Being a vagabond is not only about travelling, but it is also about mindset and habits.
+The psychology of a traveller is different than from somebody who does not know what they want in life.
+And, from personal experience, I never regretted a shitty job that I had that enabled me to fly around the world, and I never thought back on an unspectacular meal that I had and regretted it.
+We are in the business of collecting moments, not things, guys.

-So fellow crazy people, thx for reading and write in the comments what sacrifices you make in order to travel.
+So fellow crazy people, thx for reading, and write in the comments what sacrifices you make to travel.